Leshao-Zhang/Visualisation-Cross-Recurrence-Quantification-Analysis/README.md

 # Visualisation-Cross-Recurrence-Quantification-Analysis

+The visualisation is powered by Processing[1].

 **Lorenz_Attractor_Demo**

-In 1963, Edward Lorenz developed a simplified mathematical model for atmospheric convection.[1]
+In 1963, Edward Lorenz developed a simplified mathematical model for atmospheric convection[2].
 The model is a system of three ordinary differential equations now known as the Lorenz equations:

 ![](Lorenz_Attractor_Equation.svg)